Deep conditional distribution learning via conditional F\"ollmer flow: Numerical Studies

+We target on reconstructing an image when part of it is covered.
+In this problem, $\mathbf{X} \in \mathbb{R}^{784}$ is the original intact image and $\mathbf{Y}$ is the associated uncovered part of $\mathbf{X}$.
+Our goal is to reconstruct the image $\mathbf{X}$ when just its partial observation $\mathbf{Y}$ is given.
 For each prescribed constant $\delta\in\{3/4, 1/2, 1/4\}$, we first prepare a new training set for inpainting by using the same images $\mathbf{X}$'s as those from the MNIST training set, and then manually cover $\delta$ part of each original image $\mathbf{X}$ to obtain the associated condition $\mathbf{Y}$.
 The MNIST dataset also contains a testing set with size 10000.
 We randomly draw 10 image $\{\mathbf{X}_i\}_{i=1}^{10}$ in the testing set, with corresponding digit ranging from 0 to 9, and display them in the first column of each panel in Figure \ref{fig:mnist-inpaint}.
 The second column of each panel in Figure \ref{fig:mnist-inpaint} displays the associated $\{\mathbf{Y}_i\}_{i=1}^{10}$ of $\{\mathbf{X}_i\}_{i=1}^{10}$, with the covered parts shaded in red.

-For our proposed ODE-based method, we first train the velocity estimator on the new training set, and then for each $i=1, \ldots, 10$, we generate 5 samples $\{\hat{\mathbf{X}}_i^{(j)}\}_{j=1}^5$ associated with $\mathbf{Y}_i$ by Algorithm \ref{algorithm}.
-These 5 samples are displayed from the third to the seventh column of the top 3 panels in Figure \ref{fig:mnist-inpaint}.
-We also compare our proposed ODE-based method with the SDE-based method.
-The results reconstructed by the SDE-based method are displayed from the third to the seventh columns of the bottom 3 panels in Figure \ref{fig:mnist-inpaint}.
+For our proposed method, we first train the velocity estimator on the new training set, and then for each $i=1, \ldots, 10$, we generate 5 samples $\{\hat{\mathbf{X}}_i^{(j)}\}_{j=1}^5$ associated with $\mathbf{Y}_i$ by Algorithm \ref{algorithm}.
+These 5 samples are displayed from the third to the seventh columns of the related 3 panels in Figure \ref{fig:mnist-inpaint}.
+We also compare our proposed method with the other generation-based methods.
+The results reconstructed by the other methods are also displayed in Figure \ref{fig:mnist-inpaint}.
+The reconstructed results show that (i) if 3/4 of the images is missing, our proposed method successfully reconstructs images for most digits and fail for some difficult cases, which confuse `2' with `8', `4' with `9', and `5' with `3', and (ii) if 1/2 or 1/4 of the images is missing, our proposed method is able to reconstruct all images correctly.
+We also compute the FIDs for all the generation-based methods.
+For each prescribed constant $\delta\in\{3/4, 1/2, 1/4\}$, we generate a reconstructed image $\hat{\mathbf{X}}$ for each original image $\mathbf{X}$ in the training set by the generation-based methods.
+Same as what we did in Section \ref{subsec:class_cond}, for each generation-based method, we compute the FID between the 60000 original images and 60000 reconstructed images.
+The related results are reported in Table \ref{tab:inpaint}, which show that our proposed method yields the lowest FIDs compared to other generation-based methods, achieving the best generation and reconstruction quality.